 We use natural materials and nature-inspired colors in our furniture because they easily mix to create a cohesive space.
 Take a look at some high-mix, low-mix materials in these living rooms, dining rooms and bedrooms.

 Living room: high mix

 Our Design Associates often suggest choosing a rug for the room first (to set the tone), and let the furniture follow from there.
 The Safi rug has so many earthy tints that it’s easy for different fabrics and leathers to pull from it and feel tied together.
 The Beckett sectional pairs a unique U-shape design with a neutral grey fabric, allowing the throw pillows and bright cognac leather on the Callan chair to pop.
-The natural steel-based Streeter floor lamp, Parsons cocktail tables and Allard end table give this room a consistent material that doesn’t feel overbearing.
+The natural steel-based Streeter floor lamp, Parsons coffee tables and Allard end table give this room a consistent material that doesn’t feel overbearing.

 Tip: if you’re working with a lot of materials, glass will always make a space feel less dense.
 Opt for glass tabletops if it feels too cluttered.

 The low and long Keaton media cabinets form the backdrop for this low-mix living room.
 The bark stain is echoed by Float wall shelves, making their way up the wall to provide plenty of room for books, plants and more.
 The Jasper sofa, Ira chair and Sanna chairs all play to a grey color palette, unifying the look of this room.
 And making room for a warm wood – the Fitz end table in cherry adds brightness to the space.

 Tip: Leather will always look and feel neutral.
 It’s a great base for a room if you’re mixing materials.

 Dining room: high mix